 - Our goal is to achieve excellence in everything we do and we will endeavor to exceed the expectations of our clients.

 - Finally, in matters client preference, IT staff will offer its professional opinion on the best method for delivery of quality services but, if disagreements arise, the bottom line metric is that the end user is always right.

-IT is pursuing a system-wide IT strategy to ensure the University makes the best use of technologies for teaching, learning, research and administration.
-The division recognizes that collaboration among the campuses is the best way to address common interests, and identify ways to complement - not replace - the IT services already provided by constituent institutions.
+IT is pursuing a System-wide IT strategy to ensure that the University makes the best use of technologies for teaching, learning, research, and administration.
+The division recognizes that collaboration among the campuses is the best way to address common interests and works to identify ways to complement – not replace – the IT services already provided by constituent institutions.